tusharsadhwani/blog/src/pages/post/ast.md

 It has a body, which is a list.
 Specifically, a list of **statements**.
 All Python files are just that: a list of statements.
 Every Python program that you've ever written, read or run -- just that.

 In our case, we have just one statement in the module's body: an `If`-statement.
 The if-statement has two components: a `test`, and a `body`.
-The `test` part holds the _condition expression_, and the `body` holds the block of code that's inside the if.
+The `test` part holds the _condition expression_, and the `body` holds the block of statements that's inside the if.

 Let's look at the `test` "expression" first: